John earned his bachelor's degree in physics and math from the

 Sciences.
 In 2018, he moved back to the School of Medicine as an Assistant

-Professor in the Department of Biostatistics & Bioinformatics, with secondary
+Professor in the Department of Biostatistics & Bioinformatics, and in 2022, he moved to the

-appointments in the departments of Psychology & Neuroscience and Electrical
+appointments in the departments of Biostatics & Bioinformatics, Psychology & Neuroscience, and Electrical

 After earning a BA in